kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 # Conclusion

-I have developed my own solution as a downloadable jar.
-I hope it is useful for others as well.
+I have developed this plug-in for my own sake.
+I hope it could be useful for other Katalon users.

 <!--
 You may have notices that I added a Table Of Contents in this README.
 I used a GitHub Action named "toc-generator".